Mental and Emotional Injuries in Louisiana Workers Compensation

 - Mental or emotional injury caused by a physical injury or trauma.

-Burden of Proof in Mental and Emotional Injuries
+The Burden of Proof in Mental and Emotional Injuries in Louisiana Workers Compensation

 When an employee claims that a mental or emotional injury has been caused by either work-related mental stress or work-related physical stress, the employee must prove that the employment-related mental stress or physical stress caused the mental or emotional injury.

-This causation must be proved by a standard of "clear and convincing evidence," which is a medium high bar which is often not easily met.
-Basically, "clear and convincing” means that the evidence is highly and substantially more likely to be true than untrue; or in other words that something is "highly probable."
+This causation must be proved by a standard of "clear and convincing evidence," which is a medium-high bar that is often not easily met.
+Basically, "clear and convincing” means that the evidence is highly and substantially more likely to be true than untrue, or in other words, that something is "highly probable."